-Our understanding of the project is based primarily on our previous involvement with the Summit Powder Mountain Resort project, which included two geotechnical investigations for the greater 200-acre Powder Mountain Resort expansion project (IGES, 2012a and 2012b), as well as a number of lot-specific and site-specific geotechnical and geologic hazard investigations in various locations across the greater Powder Mountain Resort expansion area.
-The project site is located within the Summit Powder Mountain Resort, illustrated on the Site Vicinity Map, Figure A-1 in Appendix A.
+Our understanding of the project is based primarily on our previous involvement with the Summit Powder Mountain Resort project, which included two geotechnical investigations for the greater 200-acre Powder Mountain Resort expansion project (IGES, 2012a and 2012b), as well as numerous lot-specific and site-specific geotechnical and geologic hazard investigations in various locations across the greater Powder Mountain Resort expansion area.

-The Summit Powder Mountain Resort expansion project is located southeast of SR-158 (Powder Mountain Road), south of previously developed portions of Powder Mountain Resort, in unincorporated Weber County, Utah.
+The Summit Powder Mountain Resort expansion project is located southeast of SR-158 (Powder Mountain Road), south of previously developed portions of Powder Mountain Resort, in unincorporated Weber County, Utah (Figure A-1, Site Vicinity Map).
 The Summit Powder Mountain project area is accessed by Powder Ridge Road.
-Lot 44R is located within Phase 1C of the Powder Mountain expansion project (Summit Eden), on the south side of Copper Crest - the street address is 8645 E. Copper Crest.
-The 0.58-acre residential lot has an approximate buildable area (building envelope) of 6,450 square feet.
-The proposed improvements will include a single-family home, presumably a highend vacation home, with associated improvements such as utilities and hardscape.
-Construction plans were not available for our review; however, based on the architectural drawings provided by Tom Wiscombe Architecture (TWA), the new home will be a three- to four-level structure, the lowest level consisting of a partial walk-out basement, founded on piers (or conventional spread footings if practical).
+Lot 74R is located within Phase 1C of the Powder Mountain expansion project (Summit Eden), on the south side of Summit Pass - the street address is 8464 East Spring Park Road.
+The 0.172-acre residential lot has an approximate buildable area (building envelope) of 4,420 square feet.
+The proposed improvements will include a single-family home, presumably a high-end vacation home, with associated improvements such as utilities and hardscape.
+Construction plans were not available for our review; however, based on our experience in this area, the new home will likely be a two- to three-story structure, the lowest story consisting of a partial walk-out basement, founded on conventional spread footings.
+Foundation loads are expected to be on the order of 1,500 psf or less.